Long-term loyalty could pay off for Bryce Harper

 Bryce Harper was 15 years old when he was first on the cover of Sports Illustrated, and after winning an MVP award for what he accomplished in his age-22 season in 2015, he wore a tux for the front of ESPN The Magazine.
 For that story, he told our Tim Keown, with his typical bluntness, "I will never say anybody's better than me.
 I don't think those words will ever come out of my mouth."

-Nobody in baseball history has gotten more exposure at a younger age than Harper, and mostly, he has handled the attention and scrutiny in the same manner he attacks a belt-high fastball: Bring it on.
+Nobody in baseball history has gotten more exposure at a younger age than Harper, and he mostly has handled the attention and scrutiny in the same manner he attacks a belt-high fastball: Bring it on.

 But because of his early fame, Harper has had to learn and grow in years in which a lot of peers would be fretting over the choice of colleges and a major, and how to write a proper resume.
 Because of his skill as a baseball player, he doesn’t have to worry about how long he can stay covered under his parents’ car insurance.
-Harper has other different challenges: Like how to create some personal space while living under the watchful eyes of 40,000 fans daily.
+Harper has other different challenges -- like how to create some personal space while living under the watchful eyes of 40,000 fans daily.

-Some teammates noted last year that Harper spent more time in the clubhouse, and wondered if it increasingly became a haven for him -- a player where he could go about his day most comfortably, without having to worry about being the caged creature in the zoo.
+Some teammates noted last year that Harper spent more time in the clubhouse, and wondered if it increasingly became a haven for him -- a place where he could go about his day most comfortably, without having to worry about being the caged creature in the zoo.

-The timing of his $21.625 million extension for the 2018 season with the Washington Nationals, announced on Saturday, is interesting, and perhaps a sign that Harper isn’t necessarily devoted to the idea of chasing the biggest deal from the biggest bidder through free agency.
+The timing of his $21.625 million extension for the 2018 season with the Washington Nationals, which was announced on Saturday, is interesting and perhaps a sign that Harper isn’t necessarily devoted to the idea of chasing the biggest deal from the biggest bidder through free agency.
 And look, the Phillies probably would love to have him.
-He would be perfect for the Yankees, for Yankee Stadium, with its short right-field porch.
+He would be perfect for the Yankees -- and for Yankee Stadium, with its short right-field porch.

 If Harper goes to New York, he probably could be a bigger star than he would be if he stayed in Washington, just as Reggie Jackson was, when he signed with the Yankees.
 But Harper also would have to reprove himself all over again, facing much higher expectations from a Yankees fan base that would turn on him if he generated anything less than MVP-caliber performance -- and that might not even be good enough, if championships don’t accompany his numbers.